 But yes I saw all of the movies, and at the midnight premieres no less (after the first two it was more of a friend-group tradition than an actual fan-driven desire), and yes I genuinely loved all of the books when I first read them (I refuse to deny that).
 But I grew up and I saw that there are far better love stories out there and I should set my sights on them because they contain stories of true love built on solid foundations like friendship and not just some desperate attraction.

 P.S.
-And if you’re one of those people who are fans of Fifty Shades of Grey well then NOPE.
+But if you’re one of those people who are legitimate fans of Fifty Shades of Grey well then NOPE.
 Hands up.
 I’m out.
 Ain’t nobody got time for people like that.
 (The writing is so terrible it’s hilarious.
 And don’t even get me started on the plot.
 But I will say that I like Anastasia a bit more than I like Bella…).

 P.P.S.
-Okay so there’s a lot wrong with the Twilight saga but just because it is ridiculous and not particularly helping the feminist cause doesn’t mean you should try to tear out Meyers’ soul.
+Okay so there’s a lot wrong with the Twilight saga but just because it is rather ridiculous at times doesn’t mean you should try to tear out Meyers’ soul.
 Don’t be cruel.
 I hope my reviews are more brutally honest than particularly mean.
 Is she the greatest author?
 No. Did I like her books?
 Yes.
 Do I like her books?
 Meh (though I’m obsessed with The Host).
 But writing, publishing, and sharing a book is like any other form of art.
 You take a piece of your soul and hold it out to the world in your quivering hands with utter vulnerability risking either an embrace of love or an attack of hate.
 She got a lot of love at first and then she got an avalanche of hate.
 I am definitely not a “Twihard” but that does not make it okay to hunt her down and stab her in the heart with a wooden stake.
 Cool.
 I shall descend from my soapbox now.

 Meet Stephenie Meyer!